V3RDAD/Passage/README.md

 You can finally die now knowing that OP is no longer a fag.

-PS: Took me two days.

-    As opposed to what?
 Is it 6 years now since cnode4.0 and DFN 2.0 got released? :P